abienvenu/Kyela/README.md

 BUGS
 ----

-* There is not clue about the format to use for time
+* Impossible to create an event : time is null
 * When you click "FAQ", "About" or "Contact" from a poll, the menu won't link back to the poll

 FUTURE (MAY BE) FEATURES